Ninnyyy/GTAFullTrainer/README.md

 # 💜 Ninny Trainer — A Modern GTA V Single-Player Framework

 A fully-featured, extensible, animated **GTA V trainer** designed for clean visuals, powerful tools, and a premium user experience.
 Built on a custom **Ninny Purple UI Framework**, smooth animations, plugin support, and dozens of built-in systems.

+For forward-looking enhancements and ambitious experiments, see [Advanced Feature Ideas](ADVANCED_IDEAS.md).
+For menu-specific polish and UX concepts, visit [Menu Feature Ideas](MENU_FEATURE_IDEAS.md).
+For a large collection of Story Mode-safe premium concepts (now 1,000 strong), browse the [Premium Feature Catalog](PREMIUM_FEATURE_CATALOG.md).
+For setup steps, build guidance, and Story Mode deployment options, read the [Installation Guide](INSTALL.md).

 > ⚠️ **IMPORTANT:** This trainer is strictly for **single-player** use.
-Using mods in GTA Online will result in a ban.
+> Using mods in GTA Online will result in a ban.
-This project does *not* support, encourage, or condone online cheating.
+> This project does *not* support, encourage, or condone online cheating.

 ---

 ## ✨ Features

 ### 💜 Modern Animated UI
-- Purple neon theme
+- Purple neon theme with dark purple/grey/black gradients
 - Smooth slide-in transitions
 - Blur effect behind menu
 - Animated category switching